Simon Garber

 Simon Garber (born 1966) is president and CEO of several taxi cab companies including Yellow Cab SLS Jet Management Corp in New York City and Chicago Carriage Cab Company in Chicago.
 Garber's companies are estimated to have the highest number of medallions in both Long Island City and Chicago, earning Garber the nickname of "Taxi King".
 Garber's cab companies have been involved in several scandals including the illegal use of salvaged police cars in the Chicago fleet and overcharging cab drivers in New York for leasing a medallion.
 In 2009, Garber founded the International Polo Club of Colts Neck near his residence in Colts Neck, New Jersey.

 Early life

-Simon Garber was born in 1966 in Odessa, Ukraine.
+Simon Garber was born in 1966 in Odesa, Ukrainian SSR, Soviet Union (now Ukraine).
 In 1978, Garber immigrated with his parents to New Jersey where his father was a sheet-metal worker and his mother was a nurse.
 Garber reports that he initially had difficulty with bullying in school, until he joined a group of Lubavitchers who paid for him to attend a Jewish day school and helped him get a summer job at a Jewish camp.